 This may be the most challenging of the five steps.
-Instead of asking yourself when to quit your job and daydreaming about new opportunities, give making it better a true chance.
-This step It forces you to face the fact that the complicated and painful situation you are in was co-created with your active participation.
-Be brutally honest and ask yourself, “have I done everything I could to make this better?”
-Own your part in the mess, so that you can begin to dig your way out.
+Instead of asking yourself if it's the right time to quit your job and daydreaming about new opportunities, make a genuine effort to improve the situation.
+This step forces you to face the fact that you played a role in creating the complicated and painful situation you are in.
+Be brutally honest and ask yourself, “Have I done everything I can to make this better?”
+Own your part in the mess so that you can begin to dig your way out.

 5 things to avoid doing when work turns sour.

-What if you have answered the five questions above and concluded that your work situation has moved beyond “it’s complicated” into the it’s awful and I need to be “single” category?
-The best strategy is to start actively looking for other options and applying for jobs while still employed.
-This step is best done with as quietly as possible, no matter how tempted you might be to make a scene.
+What if you have answered the five questions above and concluded that your work situation has moved beyond “it's complicated” into the “it's awful and I need to be single” category?
+The best strategy to quit your job start is by actively looking for other options and applying for jobs while still employed.
+This step is best done as quietly as possible, no matter how tempted you might be to make a scene.
 Here are five common mistakes that professionals in this situation make to the detriment of their long-term careers.

 Sure, it may help you blow off some steam and bond over the shared misery.
 However, complaining and gossiping adds no constructive value beyond making you feel momentarily better.
 The relief will pass quickly, but the consequences may last longer than this job.
 Feeling frustrated and upset is completely normal in your situation.
-Try to channel those feelings into constructive next steps: brush the dust off of that LinkedIn profile, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.
+Try to channel those feelings into constructive next steps — brush the dust off of that LinkedIn profile during the job search, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.

-Mistake #2: They use the possibility of quitting as leverage.
+Mistake #2: Using the possibility of quitting as leverage.

-Here is the big secret: successful professionals either stay in a job and make the most of it or leave without making a fuss.
-They don’t talk about quitting in hypothetical terms or use it as a negotiating leverage.
+Here is the big secret: Successful professionals either stay in a job and make the most of it or leave without making a fuss.
+They don't talk about quitting in hypothetical terms or use it as a threat when negotiating.

 Checking out physically or mentally spells the death of good opportunities for professionals.
 I know that it's difficult to remain engaged when your heart isn't in it and you're actively looking for a new job.
 I'm not suggesting you act like the company's biggest cheerleader, but you might think twice before you stop doing your work.
 Stay focused.
 References matter, and today's business world is more connected than ever before.
 Do your best to leave with your performance reviews and professional integrity intact.

-Mistake # 5: They quit on a whim with no plan.
+Mistake # 5: Quitting with no contingency plan.

 When things get “complicated” at work, keep a cool head!
-Just as in romantic relationships, sudden, poorly-considered moves in a complex situation won’t serve you in the workplace.
+Just as in romantic relationships, sudden, poorly-considered moves in a complex situation won't serve you well.
 Even if your situation at work leaves much to be desired, more options are always better.
-By keeping a cool head, continuing to show up and taking an honest look at your circumstances, you gain the perspective and the time to make a plan and the right next career move.
+By keeping a cool head, continuing to show up, and taking an honest look at your circumstances, you gain the perspective and the time to make a plan to help you decide right next career move.
 After all, you deserve nothing less!